-While the bulk of the stories take place in New York and LA, Sasha’s time in Naples introduces a modern Italian city that is sweaty and dangerous, full of crevices and the thieves who hide in them.
+While the bulk of the stories take place in New York and LA, Sasha’s short time in Naples introduces a modern Italian city that is sweaty and dangerous, full of crevices and the thieves who hide in them.
 This is not an Italy of food and wine, it’s one of lost souls and starving pickpockets.

 Angels and Demons by Dan Brown

 Contributed by Laura from The Travelling Stomach: Set across Rome featuring some of the city’s iconic sites, Angels and Demons by Dan Brown is a racy thriller featuring Robert Langdon as the main character.